 Mosby and his family moved to a “Road Island” house several miles north of Warrenton.
 He would walk from there to Warrenton to his law practice in the California Building near the courthouse.
 Along with other clients, Mosby handled the legal needs of former Rangers.It took several years before the former cavalry leader could earn enough money to buy a horse.

 In 1872, Mosby became friends with an unlikely benefactor, General Ulysses S. Grant.
 Mosby felt that the South’s fortunes lay in peace, prosperity, and a diversified economy.
-While remaining politically conservative and uncomfortable with many of Reconstruction’s reforms, he nevertheless felt that Grant was the best candidate for president in 1872, and he campaigned for Grant’s re-election in Virginia.
+While remaining politically conservative, he nevertheless felt that Grant was the best candidate for president in 1872, and he campaigned for Grant’s re-election in Virginia.
 Mosby worked to convince Grant to issue a general amnesty to Confederate soldiers, restoring their right to vote.
 Such support of a Republican—the party of Lincoln—was not viewed positively by the citizens in Warrenton, and Mosby became reviled in many quarters.
 He would later write that "There was more vindictiveness shown to me by the Virginia people for my voting for Grant than the North showed to me for fighting four years against him."

 In 1875, Mosby purchased the home Brentmoor on Main Street in Warrenton.
 Here Pauline gave birth to their sixth and final child; she died shortly afterwards.
 Mosby never quite got over the loss.